-Notice in the Instructions/Results window that users are told what variables need to be defined before a travel time can be computed.
-Once users have entered all the necessary values, this same window reports the travel time for this arc.
-In this way, users can compute travel time for any arc segment no matter what the application is.
+You should notice in the Instructions/Results window that you are told what variables need to be defined before a travel time can be computed.
+Once you have entered all the necessary values, this same window reports the travel time for this arc.
+In this way, you can compute travel time for any arc segment no matter what the application is.

-8. Select OK.
+8. Select OK

-Users have now defined an equation for the overland sheet flow segment in the basin and they are ready to define the next segments as shallow concentrated flow.
+You have now defined an equation for the overland sheet flow segment in the basin and you are ready to define the next segments as shallow concentrated flow.

-- 9. Double-click on the arc labeled B in Figure .
-The Time Computation Arc Attributes dialog will reappear. - 10.
-Change the equation type to "TR-55 shallow conc eqn". - 11.
-Click on the "Paved" line in the Variables text window. - 12.
-Enter "YES" in the Variable value edit window. - 13.
-Select OK. - 14.
+- 9. Double-click on the arc labeled B in Figure 10-1 - 10.
+Change the equation type to TR-55 shallow conc eqn - 11.
+Click on the Paved line in the Variables text window - 12.
+Enter "yes" in the Variable value edit window - 13.
+Select OK - 14.
 Repeat for the arc labeled D, using the same equation type.
-In this case set the "Paved" value to "NO".
+In this case set the Paved value to "no"